arthurfeeney/fwht/README.md

 These ideas basically yoinked from https://arxiv.org/pdf/1304.7054

 [HadaCore](https://arxiv.org/pdf/2412.08832v1) seems to be doing pretty much the same strategy, but does way more low-level stuff.

-(I also copy the way the handle powers of 2---doing an extra iteration with smaller block diagonal matrices).
-The implementation from [Dao-AILab](https://github.com/Dao-AILab/fast-hadamard-transform/tree/master) seems to work with chunks of size 8 and does not use tensor cores.
+## Caveats

+1. If the input is not a power of 2, the kernel has to explicitly zero pad it to the next power of 2.
+This happens inside the kernel, so it does not need to allocate in global memory, just doing extra compute.
+I'm not sure if there's a way to work around this.